 An overactive bladder is a problem for many people today, but fortunately there are treatment solutions available.
-It is common for people to ignore their overactive bladder symptoms because they don’t actually realize that it is a significant medical problem.
+It is common for people to ignore the symptoms because they don’t actually realize that it is a significant medical problem.
 Learn more about what causes an overactive bladder how it can be treated below.

 People who suffer from overactive bladder often have a sudden need to urinate.
 This urge is very hard to control and may lead to urinary urge incontinence (leakage) at the most inopportune times.
-Another sign of overactive bladder is frequent urination, which is usually considered to be eight times or more in a 24-hour period.
-Many people with an overactive bladder awaken two or more times during the night to urinate.
+Another sign is frequent urination, which is usually considered to be eight times or more in a 24-hour period.
+Many people awaken two or more times during the night to urinate.

 The Tests for Overactive Bladder

-There are several types of tests to determine if you have an overactive bladder.
+There are several types of tests to determine if you have this or not.
 For some people, the bladder doesn’t fully empty when they urinate.
 A doctor may perform an ultrasound of the bladder (a post-void residual volume test) or a catheter test to see how much urine is left in the bladder post-void.
 Another test involves a uroflowmeter, which requires the patient to urinate into a device that monitors the volume and speed of the flow.
 Another test is the cystometry test, which checks the pressure level in the bladder as the bladder is filled.
-In some cases, a simple urinalysis is performed before any other test to determine the conditions that may lead to an overactive bladder.
+In some cases, a simple urinalysis is performed before any other test to determine the conditions that may lead to this medical condition.

 If you feel like you have an overactive bladder, Georgia Urology can help.
 Contact us today to schedule an appointment.